 - Text Connect at: 918-510-6875

-Students who have not supplied all documents or other supporting data required for full admission by the start of an Accelerated Module Learning System course (five weeks per course) or an Extended Module Learning System course (ten weeks per course) are given “provisional admission.”
+Students who have not supplied all documents or other supporting data required for full admission by the start of an Accelerated Module Learning System course (starting every five weeks) or an Extended Module Learning System course (starting every ten weeks) are given “provisional admission.”
 A student may also be given provisional admission if the Dean of Academic Affairs believes certain provisions, requirements, or conditions should be met before full admission status is granted.
 Students must meet all conditions for full admission by the end of one academic year of provisional status unless otherwise stated by the Dean of Academic Affairs.
-Once all required materials have been received, a provisional acceptance can be rescinded.
+Once all required materials have been received, a provisional acceptance will be rescinded.

 TRANSCRIPT EVALUATIONS (ACADEMIC AUDITS)